IEntin/ClientServer/README.md

   ........

-Names of pipes and tcp ports should match on server and clients.
-For named pipes ServerOptions.json\
-contains the list of known clients.
-The number and identity of tcp clients is not known in advance, only\
+The number and identity of fifo and tcp clients is not known in advance,\
-their expected maximum number("ExpectedTcpConnections" in ServerOptions.json).\
+only max number of connections of every type is specified.\
 Generally, the number of clients is limited by hardware performance.\
 This server was tested with 5 clients with mixed client types.

-FIFO files are created on server startup and removed on server shutdown with Ctrl-C.\
 By design, the clients should not create or remove FIFO files.
 The code does not do\
 this, besides fifo directory permissions do not allow this.\
 ........